amcox/star/readme.txt

 Paste STAR download files into the Data directory.

-Run the two SQL queries and save the result as a csv titled 'students.csv' and 'students all.csv'.
+Run the two SQL queries and save the result as a csv titled 'students.csv' and 'students all.csv' into the Data directory.